glouppe/info8006-introduction-to-ai/python_tutorial/README.md

 My, that's expensive!
 ```

-So what just happended?
+So what just happened?
 The `import shop` statement told Python to load all of the functions and classes in `shop.py`.
 The `line berkeleyShop = shop.FruitShop(shopName, fruitPrices)` constructs an instance of the `FruitShop` class defined in `shop.py`, by calling the `__init__` function in that class.
 Note that we only passed two arguments in, while `__init__` seems to take three arguments: `(self, name, fruitPrices)`.
 The reason for this is that all methods in a class have `self` as the first argument.
 The `self` variable’s value is automatically set to the object itself; when calling a method, you only supply the remaining arguments.
 The `self` variable contains all the data (`name` and `fruitPrices`) for the current specific instance (similar to `this` in Java).
 The print statements use the substitution operator (described in the [Python docs](https://docs.python.org/3.6/) if you’re curious).

 ### Static vs Instance Variables